AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-accessible-content.md

 #### How to Meet - Language of Parts (3.1.2) {#how-to-meet-language-of-parts}

 Tthe `lang` attribute can be used to identify changes in the language of content.
-For example, a quotation in German (ISO 639-1 code “de”) can be shown as follows:
+For example, a quotation in German (ISO 639-1 code "de”) can be shown as follows:

 ```xml
 <blockquote cite = "John F. Kennedy" lang = "de">